People sometimes come to us because their cat won’t drink water

-People sometimes come to us because their cat won’t drink water.
-Before addressing that specifically, first a little background.
-Sufficient water intake is vital for a cat’s health and inadequate hydration can result in serious and sometimes mortal illnesses.
+and they want to know what to do.
+They know that water is vital to their cats’ health.
+As we of ThirstyCats have more than a decade of dealing with this issue we certainly can help but before addressing that specifically, first a little background.
+Sufficient water intake is vital for a cat’s health If a cat won’t drink water she is in serious danger of inadequate hydration resulting in serious and sometimes mortal illnesses.
 Cat water fountains are now widely recommended by veterinarians everywhere both to help prevent as well as to help cure these illnesses.

 But what can you do if your cat just won’t drink water?
 Clearly, having a cat fountain is an important part of the solution but just putting a cat fountain down is not necessarily a guarantee that your cat will use it.
 Where you put it and how you introduce it to your cat can also be important.